RobPavey/wikitree-sourcer/docs/contributors/setup_guide.md

 ### Install the node packages

-This should be done automatically if you are in the project folder and enter this command:
+This is done using npm.
+Change directory to the project folder (the folder that contains the `extensions` and `scripts` folders) and type this command:

 `npm install`